Autumn, Winter, Breakfast, Sweet

 Instructions

-1. Place all the liquor ingredients in a pan and bring to a simmer, drop in your peeled pears.
+1. Place all the liquor ingredients in a large pan, and bring to a simmer before dropping in your peeled pears.
+Poach on a gentle simmer until a knife can be inserted easily into the pears.

 Work with me.